-Surrounded by some of the most impressive and intensive ancient terracings in South America, CHIVAY, 163km north of Arequipa and just four hours by bus, lies at the heart of a great hiking/mountain biking country.
+Surrounded by some of South America’s most impressive and intensive ancient terracings, CHIVAY, 163km north of Arequipa and just four hours by bus, lies at the heart of a great hiking/mountain biking country.

-Just 5km east of town, slightly further up the Colca Canyon, the road passes mainly through cultivated fields until it reaches the tiny settlement of LA CALERA, which boasts one of Chivay’s main attractions.
-A fantastic series of hot spring pools (daily 5 am–7 pm; $6), fed by the bubbling, boiling brooks that emerged from the mountainsides at an average natural temperature of 85°C and are said to be good for curing arthritis and rheumatism.
+Just 5 kilometers east of town, slightly further up the Colca Canyon, the road passes mainly through cultivated fields until it reaches the tiny settlement of La Calera, which boasts one of Chivay’s main attractions.
+A fantastic series of hot spring pools (daily 5 a.m.–7 p.m.; $6), fed by the bubbling, boiling brooks that emerged from the mountainsides at an average natural temperature of 85°C, are said to be good for curing arthritis and rheumatism.